threefoldtech/0-hub/README.md

 The hub host a basic REST API which can gives you some informations about flists, renaming them, remove them, etc.
 Please see the documentation to have more information.

+Moreover, a python client can be found on the [client](client) directory.

 # Documentation
 For full documentation, see the [`/docs`](/docs) directory.